chachipirulin/ProjectsPapers/README.md

 - THE VELVET CLOUD: INFINITE SUSTAIN AND MODULATED REVERBERATION USING VELVET NOISE (Plugin_Infinite Sustain and Modulated Reverberation using velvet noise)
 - COCHLEAR IMPLANT SIMULATOR AUDIO PLUGIN FOR UNITY
-- VisualImpaired_A Path to the Unknown_A non-linear Audio Game
+- VisualImpaired_A Path to the Unknown_A non-linear Audio Game for visual impairedpeople
 - Modeling of Whispering Effect
 - Dance style analysis using Laban descriptors